 BASE DIAMETER: – 9cm

 Chinese Shang Dynasty Terracotta Stem Cup with bird motif on the lid, more than likely made for burial purposes between 1600 BC and 1046 BC.
-The Shang people in times were highly skilled in crafting jade sculptures, decorative bronze vessels, bronze weapons, ceremonial cups and terracotta objects and objects such is this stem cup with a stone like appearance.
+The people of the Shang period were highly skilled in crafting jade sculptures, decorative bronze vessels, bronze weapons, ceremonial cups , terracotta objects and objects such is this stem cup with a stone like appearance.

-The people of the Shang Dynasty were believers in more than one god and was referred to as Shang Di, he was the supreme god, the god of the universe and the heavens, he ruled over the sun, the moon, the wind and the rain.
+The people of this period believed in more than one god and referred to them as Shangdi, meaning supreme deity, the god of the universe and the heavens, ruling over the sun, the moon, the wind and the rain.
 They believed in life after death and ancestor worship, believing that their ancestors although living in heaven were still involved in the affairs of those living on earth.
-Human sacrifice was also popular during this period, among both the both the poor and the noble class.
+Human sacrifice was also popular during the Shang period, among both the both the poor and the noble class.

 The Shang Dynasty was also the first Chinese Dynasty to keep written records leaving behind evidence of their existence.
 They used pictures and symbols to represent different things.
-It was during the Shang dynasty that the famous oracle bones made from tortoise shells or ox bones were used to foretell the future.
+It was during this period that the famous oracle bones made from tortoise shells or ox bones used to foretell the future became popular.